 Market Value Ratios Uses

-The market value ratios uses are varied and some of the most important uses are as follows –
+The usage of market value ratios is varied.
+And some of the most important uses are as follows –

 - It gives an insight to the investor about the price of the shares, financial and managerial efficiency of the company.